 The idea of training in self-defense or martial arts first requires you to understand that there are people out there bent on harming you or your loved ones.
-Harming you physically, emotionally, or financially; or in combination thereof.
-Hopefully no one reading this ever has to be in a situation where self-defense is required.
-But that doesn’t mean you should not prepare.
-You have smoke detectors in your home to protect you from the threat of injury from fire.
-You wear a seat belt in your car to protect you from a possible auto accident.
-And you’re here now, reading this, and contemplating how to protect yourself and your loved ones from bad people that mean you harm.
+Harming you physically, emotionally and/or financially.
+Hopefully no one reading this ever has to be in a situation where self-defense is required, but that doesn’t mean you should not prepare.
+You have smoke detectors in your home to protect you from the threat of injury from fire; you wear a seat belt in your car to protect you from a possible auto accident; and you’re here now, reading this, and contemplating how to protect yourself, and your loved ones, from bad people that mean you harm.
 That’s a good first step.

 There is a popular saying in the law enforcement community: “When seconds count, the police are only minutes away.”
 When that drunk threatens you in the parking lot after your date night or that thief breaks into your home in the middle of the night, the police are unlikely to be nearby.
 You need to take personal responsibility for the safety of yourself and your family.

 When I think about basic self-defense, I think about the core concepts that cover the “Four Ds” and only one of those Ds is the martial defense you are probably envisioning.